PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 Once logged in, I `ls` and can see 2 files.

 I used `wget -m ftp://anonymous:anonymous@10.0.0.137` to retrieve the file(s).
-Alternativley you could also use the `get` cmd
+Alternativley you could also use the `get` cmd or filezilla.

 Looks like we got our second flag!